 Preparing Your Business for Black Friday Sales

 Black Friday’s eve is the best time for paid ads.
-If you didn’t use it before, you’d rather start a paid advertising campaign both in Google and social media.
-Tough competition means that you should be visible for your target users when the variety of offers flood them from everywhere.
-Start your campaign beforehand to create a necessary buzz.
+If you didn’t use it before, you’d instead start a paid advertising campaign on Google and social media.
+However, tough competition means that you should be visible to your target users when the variety of offers flood them from everywhere.
+So start your campaign beforehand to create a necessary buzz.

 Make sure your email images and icons are distinctive and visible via mobile.
 Don’t forget about a compatible email signature (you can create one here for free).